rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 ## KNOWN ISSUES

 **The program is not perfect**
-*Cause*: The programmer is not perfect.
+- *Cause*: The programmer is not perfect.
-*Possible workaround*: Back up any files before using it.
+- *Possible workaround*: Back up any files before using it.
 The program can process a large number of files in a short amount of time.
 It can do damage at the same rate.
 It has been tested on thousands of our files, but none of yours.
-Back up any files before using it.
+So, you know, back up any files before using it.

 **Does not support managed files**
-*Cause*: Unknown.
+- *Cause*: Unknown.
-*Possible workaround*: Process the files in an unmanaged workspace.
+- *Possible workaround*: Process the files in an unmanaged workspace.
-*Update 10/10/2021* Some users have reported success with BiDM managed files.
+- *Update 10/10/2021* Some users have reported success with BiDM managed files.
-*Update 1/25/2022* One user has reported success with Teamcenter 'cached' files.
+- *Update 1/25/2022* One user has reported success with Teamcenter 'cached' files.

-**Some tasks cannot run on older Solid Edge versions** *Cause*: Probably an API call Not available in previous versions.
+**Some tasks cannot run on older Solid Edge versions**
+- *Cause*: Probably an API call not available in previous versions.
-*Possible workaround*: Use the latest version, or avoid use of the task causing problems.
+- *Possible workaround*: Use the latest version, or avoid use of the task causing problems.

-**May not support multiple installed Solid Edge versions** *Cause*: Unknown.
+**May not support multiple installed Solid Edge versions**
+- *Cause*: Unknown.
-*Possible workaround*: Use the version that was 'silently' installed.
+- *Possible workaround*: Use the version that was 'silently' installed.

-**Pathfinder sometimes blank during Interactive Edit** *Cause*: Unknown.
+**Pathfinder sometimes blank during Interactive Edit**
+- *Cause*: Unknown.
-*Possible workaround*: Refresh the screen by minimizing And maximizing the Solid Edge window.
+- *Possible workaround*: Refresh the screen by minimizing And maximizing the Solid Edge window.

 ## CODE ORGANIZATION